-Inflation has been a big issue in 2022, and it’s impacted both the for-profit and the nonprofit sectors.
+Inflation was a big issue in 2022, and it’s impacted both the for-profit and the nonprofit sectors.
 But how exactly has inflation impacted charitable giving and what does it mean for nonprofit organizations?
 And ultimately, how can nonprofits fundraise during times of inflation?
-This blog post will discuss giving trends seen during times of inflation and how your nonprofit can combat inflation now to minimize its impact.
+This blog post will discuss giving trends seen during times of inflation and how your nonprofit can combat inflation now to minimize its impact in 2023.

 What is inflation?